Currently, there are 9 functions associated with the

 Determines the quantile distributions of existing

-sample units and mraster
+sample units and mraster covariates.

 Determines quantiles where there is a disparity between sample units and covariates.